FAQ Contact

 • Do they use HTMA (Hair Tissue Mineral Analysis)?

 • If so, are they testing through one of the top labs that specialize in HTMA, either TEI or ARL? (not all hair analysis services are the type needed for understanding copper toxicity.
 Frequently, people order the wrong type of HTMA, assuming all hair analysis is the same.
-It is not, and this ends up causing so much confusion.)
+It is not, and this ends up adding to people's confusion.)

 • What is the practitioner's training in HTMA interpretation?
 Who did they learn from?